PavanRangani/docs/docs/prd/tasks/browse-group-task.md

 - When person is associated with task as a other team, that task won’t be shown in group tab ever
 - Consulted and Informed columns are not shown in Group task.
 - Highlights the name of the user due to which task is shown in this tab
+- Group task page will be same as the My Task page.
+But there are some diffrences for multi-step tasks like
+    - My Task page shows all sub-tasks of the login user while this page shows all open subtasks of hte selected group.
+Done sub-tasks are not shown in the Open tab.
+    - Another difference is in showing due date for Multistep task.
+Group task page shows multi-step task due date based on the selected group.

 ## Browse Open Task